fffed/bare-bons-for-project/answers/answers.md

 next cycle.
 This is bad because we lose one frame, and in the next the animation is performed 2 times.

-`requestAnimationFrame` is an API that passes the responsibility of scheduling animation drawing directly to the browser.
+`requestAnimationFrame` method tells the browser that you wish to perform an animation and requests that the browser calls a specified function to update an animation before the next repaint(it will be called before each frame).
 It will signal to the browser that a script-based animation needs to be resampled by enqueuing a **callback** to the **animation frame request callback list**.

+Any rAFs queued **in event handlers** will be executed in the same frame (multiple callback -> one frame).
+Any rAFs queued **in a rAF** will be executed in the next frame.

 Why better?
 - The browser can optimize it, so animations will be smoother